Filing a claim

 Note:

-- “DV shelter” indicates your out-of-pocket expenses related to staying at a domestic violence shelter.
+- “DV Shelter” indicates your out-of-pocket expenses related to staying at a domestic violence shelter.

 - You will need original receipts to prove expenses.